Miedo y duda

 We live by her generosity.

 The intersectionality of food is on my mind.
 As a white woman in Idaho growing Indian corns partly to see a rainbow of tortillas made by a Mexican-American chef in a white-owned upscale taquería, how can it not?
 I am not interested in usurping or appropriating anyone’s culture.
 I just want to eat good tortillas.
 I also want to learn to grow some staple grains on my farm and incorporate them into my diet.
-Corn has proven to me, like it has for so many other civilizations that it is the best choice for small-scale hand cultivation, harvest, and processing.
+Corn has proven to me, like it has for so many other civilizations, that it is the best choice for small-scale hand cultivation, harvest, and processing.
 It grows tall while reaching for the sun so it can out-compete weeds.
-It can be grown, as it has co-evolved with humans for millennia, in a milpa, a combination of crops who work together to create a more ecological form of agriculture that has kept certain pieces of land in Central America and modern-day Mexico in continuous production for centuries.
+It can be grown, as it has co-evolved with humans for millennia, in a milpa, a combination of crops who work together to create a more ecological form of agriculture that has kept certain pieces of land in Mesoamerica in continuous production for centuries.

 The problems with modern-day agriculture abound, and as with anything, it’s good to be able to name the problems.
 With regard to intersectionality, this country is built on the backs and sweat of poor people.
 Poor people throughout this continent have been considered useful in the building of empires of roads and farms and buildings for the rich, before and after the arrival of my white ancestors.
 Not in all cultures is this true, but certainly in many and certainly in the one that became dominant after my white ancestors took the reins in this country.